 - Try to drink plenty.
 If your urine is dark and concentrated, it can irritate the bladder and make symptoms worse.
 Drinking more makes your urine paler and less concentrated.
 Aim to drink at least 2 to 3 litres ($3\frac{1}{2}$ to $5\frac{1}{2}$ pints) of fluids a day. - Try to drink more water and less of drinks that may irritate the bladder.
+Avoid drinks that may irritate the bladder.
 These include drinks containing caffeine, such as tea, coffee, drinking chocolate and cola.
 You should also try to drink less alcohol, fizzy drinks, acidic drinks (orange and grapefruit juice) and drinks with artificial sweeteners (diet or light drinks). - Try drinking cranberry juice or taking cranberry capsules to help reduce symptoms.
-But you should not have cranberry products if you are taking a drug called warfarin. - If you smoke, try to stop.
-Smoking can make bladder side effects worse.
-Giving up smoking can be difficult, but there is lots of support available (see page 63). - · Look at our tips for finding a toilet when you are out in public (see pages 27 to 28).
+But you should not have cranberry products if you are taking a drug called warfarin. - If you smoke, try to stop (see page 45).
+Smoking can make bladder side effects worse. - Look at our tips for finding a toilet when you are out in public (see pages 26 to 27).